DarkaMaul/fluffy-octo-train/docs/food.md

 <figure markdown>
   ![A tortilla rescalda (super heavy!)](img/food/tortillarescalda.jpg){ loading=lazy width=45% data-gallery="food"}
-  <figcaption>A tortilla rescalda: a heavy but nutritous meal</figcaption>
+  <figcaption>A tortilla rescalda: a heavy but nutritious meal</figcaption>
 </figure>

 It is also possible to sometimes buy food on the trail to extend even further the reserves.
 For example, we were able to buy 5 _tortillas rescalda_ at the camping near Lago Desierto that lasted for days (one could easily serve as a lunch for 2).